QuartzMovement/gamebub/docs/building.md

 FDM (filament) printing is almost certainly not suitable: this should be printed with a high-precision technology such as SLA (photosensitive resin).

-Additionally, the L and R shoulder buttons, and the three side buttons are custom and need to be printed as well.
+Additionally, all of the buttons are custom and need to be printed as well:
+* 4x Large front buttons (A, B, X, and Y)
+* D-pad
+* 3x Small front buttons (Start, Select, Home)
+* 3x Side buttons

 ## 4. Assembling the whole device